prsavla/cse15l-lab-reports/labreport2/labreport2.md

 ![Using Add Message #2](part3.png)

-Absolute path to the private key for my SSH key for logging into ieng6:
+Absolute path to my private key for logging into ieng6:
 ![Private Key](part5.png)

-Absolute path to the public key for my SSH key for logging into ieng6:
+Absolute path to my public key for logging into ieng6:
 ![Public Key](part4.png)

 Logging into my ieng6 server without being asked for password: